Spireblight/STR-Backend/docs/BETA.md

 ## Requesting Access

 If you want to test the Slay the Relics beta, please request access in the #slay-the-relics channel on the Discord server.
+Please provide your Twitch username.
 Both viewers and streamers will need to request access.

 ## Streamers